DHI/terracotta/README.md

 # Terracotta

-A modern XYZ tile server, serving tiles from various data sources, built with Flask and Rasterio
+A modern, versatile XYZ tile server, built with Flask and Rasterio :earth_africa:
-:earth_africa:

-Terracotta is meant to be deployed as a WSGI on a webserver, or as a serverless app on AWS λ, however it can also be run as a standalone server through the CLI interface (`terracotta serve`).
+Terracotta runs in production as WSGI on a webserver or as a serverless app on AWS λ.
-It is not recommended to run Terracotta as a standalone server for other purposes than data exploration, debugging, or development.
+For convenient data exploration, debugging, and development, it also runs standalone through the CLI interface `terracotta serve`.

-For best performance, it is highly recommended to use [Cloud Optimized GeoTIFFs](http://www.cogeo.org) (COG) with Terracotta.
+For greatly improved performance, use [Cloud Optimized GeoTIFFs](http://www.cogeo.org) (COG) with Terracotta.
 You can convert all kinds of single-band raster files to COG through the command `terracotta optimize-rasters`.